-Custom Cell-based Assay Development Services
+Custom Cell Based Assays Development Services

 They are integral parts of the entire drug discovery process from target validation, high throughput screening (HTS), lead optimization, preclinical and clinical development to NDA or BLA approval.
 They are used to measure the activity of a compound on an intended therapeutic target, or toxicity effect on an undesired off-target protein.

-Often these assays are developed in vitro for accessibility and lower cost than animal based assays.
+Often these are in vitro assays developed for accessibility and lower cost than animal based assays.
 Two key criteria for an assay are 1) to reflect the biology of the target in vivo and 2) in high throughput.
 In cell-based assays, the target activity can be measured in physiologically relevant host cells and signaling pathways.
 Therefore, live cell-based assays are strongly preferred over protein-based biochemical assays.
 However, it is challenging to develop cell-based assays that are amenable for high throughput screening.

 Cell-based assay development service is among Multispan’s highly-valued offerings.
-A series of decisions need to be made before each assay development project.
+A series of decisions need to be made before each development project.
 What cell line to use?
 What readout to use?
 What biological event to measure?
 What mode of action to measure?

 We have successfully applied these technologies in developing assays for serine/threonine kinases, receptor tyrosine kinases, nuclear hormone receptors, transporters, ion channels, etc. For G-protein coupled receptor (GPCR) targets, the specific assays include: Calcium, cAMP, β-arrestin, pGRK2, IP-1, pERK, pNFκB, radioligand binding, GTPγS, chemotaxis, cytokine secretion, insulin secretion, cell proliferation, luciferase reporter and internalization.